CosmWasm/sylvia-book/src/advanced/generics.md

 }
 ```

-While creating the `CodeId` we have to pass the types we want to use in the contract.
+While creating the `CodeId` we have to pass the contract type as generic parameter.
-It seems strange that `CodeId` is generic over three types while we defined only two,
-but `CodeId` is also generic over `MtApp` (`cw-multi-test::App`).
-The compiler will always deduce this type from
-the `app` passed to it, so don't worry and pass a placeholder there.

 Perfect!
 We have learned how to create generic contracts and interfaces.
 Good luck applying this knowledge to your projects!